 The Takeaway

-Many factors can lower one’s libido, and having a thyroid condition can alter it as well.
+Many factors can lower a person’s libido, and having a thyroid condition can alter it as well.
 While it can be a difficult subject to discuss, please know that there are strategies you can consider to help improve your libido.

 Optimizing thyroid medications, supporting your adrenals, trying maca, improving the quality of your sleep, reducing anxiety levels, decompressing with relaxing daily rituals, and considering hormone replacement therapy are great places to start.
 You may also wish to consider DHEA, or try the topical cream Julva®, which contains DHEA.

-I recommend working with a functional medicine practitioner, who will help you identify the root causes of your low libido.
-You can download a FREE directory of functional medicine doctors around the world to help you find one in your area.
+I recommend working with a functional medicine practitioner who will help you identify the root causes of your low libido.
+To help you find one in your area, download this FREE directory of functional medicine doctors.

 And don’t forget to include your partner!
 Maybe he/she needs some pampering, too. 😉